MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 # Legislative-Co-sponsorship-Networks
-Here we exploring various bill co-sponsorship ties between the Russian State Duma deputies using SNA.
+Here we exploring various bill co-sponsorship ties between deputies of the Russian State Duma using social network analysis (SNA).